 Because of this possibility, personalized emails can increase customer engagement by 74% according to eConsultancy, and highly-targeted emails generate 58% in revenue, according to DMA.

 Despite what doomsayers say, Email Marketing still continues to be a relevant and highly effective marketing strategy online.
-This is mostly because of its more personal nature which allows entrepreneurs to know their customers better and tailor their products and messaging according to a customer’s need.
+This is mostly because of its more personal nature which allows entrepreneurs to know their customers better and tailors their products and messaging according to a customer’s need.

 Furthermore, many people STILL use email.
 According to a PEW Research, 92% of online adults use email while a McKinsey & Company metric also claims that employees spend 13 hours every week in their email inboxes.
 So the notion that only Social Media can reach many people at once is not entirely true, as this could be achieved through emails too.